Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 Recipe Questions

-Can I make these mini red velvet cupcakes in advance?
+Can I make these mini red velvet cupcakes ahead of time?

 More Cupcake Recipes